Hean Sahib: Education

-Hean Sahib received his Master's degree and Ph.D. in economics from the Kyiv State University, Ukraine in 1991 and 1994, respectively.
+Hean Sahib received his Master's degree and Ph.D. in economics from the Kyiv State University, Ukraine (now Taras Shevchenko National University of Kyiv) in 1991 and 1994, respectively.
 His research interests are on economic policy, public finance, and private sector development strategy.
 He has authored books and papers, covering public economics and the roles of government in the economy.
 He is Professor of Economics at public higher education institutions in Cambodia, including the Royal School of Administration, the Royal Academy of Cambodia, and the Economics and Finance Institute, where he has trained and mentored numerous Cambodian students, researchers, entrepreneurs, young leaders, and governmental officials.
-Because of these outstanding contributions, he had the honours to receive the full membership of the Royal Academy of Cambodia and is entitled as “PANDIT SABHA CHAR” (Academician) by the King of the Kingdom of Cambodia in 2018.
+Because of these outstanding contributions, he had the honours to receive the full membership of the Royal Academy of Cambodia and is entitled as “Paṇḍit Sabhācār” (Academician) by the King of the Kingdom of Cambodia in 2018.